SeanHacmon/Search_Engine_Retrieval_Information/README.md

 while each the functions have received different weights for total score calculation.

 #### search_title()
 returns the best results based on title index ordered by the title tf

 #### search_anchor()
 returns the best results based on anchor index ordered by the anchor tf

+#### search_body()
+returns the best 100 results using cosine similarity & tfidf

+#### get_pagerank()
+returns list of values for each doc id in the given query based on pagerank pkl file that we load from the title bucket

+#### get_pageview()
+returns list of values for each doc id in the given query based on pageview pkl file that we load from the title bucket

+## search_frontend_helper
+hold all the functions used for type of searches + the best 2 function trys of the search function